 The MoEFCC had instituted Plastic Waste Management Rules 2016 which addresses and stipulates measures for all partners of the worth chain.
 Be that as it may, execution on ground was a long way from genuine.
-Because of this the issue of low worth plastics continued developing.
-In this manner, as a major aspect of the state activity, Government of Maharashtra forced a prohibition on most plastic items on eighteenth March 2018.
+Because of this the issue of low worth plastics continued to develop.
+In this manner, as a major aspect of the state activity, the Government of Maharashtra forced a prohibition on most plastic items on the eighteenth March 2018.

 Status of plastic use in India

 As per a September 2017 report by the CPCB, which extrapolated information from 60 significant urban communities, the nation creates around 25,940 tons of plastic waste a day.
-Around 94 percent of this involves thermoplastic, for example, PET (polyethylene terephthalate) and PVC (polyvinyl chloride), which is recyclable.
-The remaining has a place with thermoset and different classifications of plastics, for example, sheet shaping compound (SMC), fiber strengthened plastic (FRP) and multi-layer thermocol, which are non-recyclable.
+Around 94 per cent of this involves thermoplastic, for example, PET (polyethene terephthalate) and PVC (polyvinyl chloride), which is recyclable.
+The remaining has a place with thermoset and different classifications of plastics, for example, sheet shaping compound (SMC), fibre-strengthened plastic (FRP) and multi-layer thermocol, which are non-recyclable.

 As indicated by the most recent report on the Implementation of PWM rules distributed in 2016, the plastic waste produced the nation over is near 1.6 million tons per year, with practically 50% of it originating from Maharashtra and Gujarat.
-As indicated by industry body FICCI, 43 percent of India's plastics are utilized in bundling and are single-utilize plastic.
+As indicated by industry body FICCI, 43 per cent of India's plastics are utilized in bundling and are single-utilized plastic.
 Utilization has obviously surpassed India's ability to reuse.
-An ongoing report appears more than 90 percent of the all-out plastics that end up in the sea originates from waterways in Asia and China.
-It distinguishes the Ganga and Indus as the significant sources in South Asia
+An ongoing report appears more than 90 per cent of the all-out plastics that end up in the sea originates from waterways in Asia and China.
+It distinguishes the Ganga and Indus as significant sources in South Asia

 In 2017, the Central Pollution Control Board (CPCB) assessed that around 25,940 tons of plastic waste is created in India every day.
 Be that as it may, as indicated by Plastic Infrastructure Report, 2017, India devours near 12.8 million tons of plastic for every annum, of which, near 5 million tons is rendered as waste each year.
 70% of the plastic waste industry is casual in nature and no activity plan for formalizing the business has been pushed over the most recent two years.